Stable routine in 14 days after major life changes.

 Introducing

-TriggerLoop OS — Breakup Routine Reset (14-Day Sprint)
+TriggerLoop OS — 14-Day Life Reset Sprint

 A guided reset that rebuilds your routine using anchors → triggers → bad-day mode.